 slow cooker pulled pork

-• Pour in some broth and cook all day, done!!
+• Pour in broth on top and close lid.

 slow cooker pork shoulder